 Meanwhile, Gurudongmar Lake is Sikkim’s largest lake and is also its most sacred lake.
 It will take you around 4 hours to reach Gurudongmar Lake from Lachen as the roads are rough and steep.
 What’s worth noticing is the topography and the changing landscape from Lachen to Gurudongmar.
 The lake is huge- about 290 acres large and is rather surrounded by snowy mountains.

-Well, the holy lake has a perennial spot which never freezes despite the entire lake water being frozen.
+Well, the holy lake has a perennial spot that never freezes despite the entire lake water being frozen.
 That part of the Lake is known to have healing properties.
 Ps, don’t forget to visit the Padmasambhava temple on the banks of the lake.

-The Chopta valley is very pretty as it’s a home to a beautiful collection of wildflowers in summer and autumn while in winters it’s covered with snow.
+The Chopta valley is very pretty as it’s home to a beautiful collection of wildflowers in summer and autumn while in winters it’s covered with snow.
 It’s rather dreamy to take a stroll along the frozen river!

 - Tsomgo Lake, Baba Mandir and Nathula Pass

-A permit issue is needed in order to visit these places under protected category!
+A permitting issue is needed in order to visit these places under-protected category!
 The Tsomgo Lake (Changu Lake) is considered to be the highest one in Sikkim (3780 meters altitude).
 Brahminy ducks and many other exotic species of birds are hommies to this lake.
 Furthermore, you will see a small Shiva temple on the shore of the lake.
 The waters of the lake originate from the melted snow from the mountains nearby.
 Also, most tourists opt to circle the lake via a Yak ride.

 Well, Nathula pass (14,140 feet altitude) can only be visited between March to October.
 It remains completely snowed over otherwise.
 Nathula Pass marks the border between India and China.
 3 km below Nathula is the Indian Trade Mart at Sherathang.
-Kupup which contains the world’s second highest golf course and Gnathang monastery is nearby.
-You can also check out the world’s highest altitude ATM that runs on generator here.
+Kupup which contains the world’s second-highest golf course and Gnathang monastery is nearby.
+You can also check out the world’s highest altitude ATM that runs on a generator here.
 However, Nathula’s altitudes are really high and therefore isn’t recommended for asthma patients and infants.

 Baba Mandir is also known as Baba Harbhajan Singh Temple.
-Baba Harbahajan Singh originally worked for the Punjab regiment before he died here and then is known to have appeared in the dreams of his colleagues- asking them to build this temple in his memory.
+Baba Harbhajan Singh originally worked for the Punjab regiment before he died here and then is known to have appeared in the dreams of his colleagues- asking them to build this temple in his memory.
 He is regarded to be a sort of guardian deity of this area.

 Well, well, you must have totally realised by now the chimeric that we’ve weaving out of this wonderland- Sikkim.
-With snow-capped mountains, frozen lakes, migratory birds, shopping variations, exquisite flora, picturesque valleys, stupendous cultural practices and traditions, Sikkim truly becomes your place to-be in the coming times!!
+With snow-capped mountains, frozen lakes, migratory birds, shopping variations, exquisite flora, picturesque valleys, stupendous cultural practices and traditions, Sikkim truly becomes your place-to-be in the coming times!!
 Sikkim is one of the most-loved and visited tourist spots when it comes to taking a leisure, away from the hustle-bustle of towns and cities.
-The state is truly one of God’s most blessed places on earth- deserves to go amiss therefore!
+The state is truly one of God’s most blessed places on earth- deserves to go amiss, therefore!